If you move, change your email address

 William K. Hennninger, Cynthia (Colella) Anderson, Pam and Richard Wass,

-Janet Paton Wenx-Barrett, Chester Steven Rzonca, William Dennis Halloran
+Janet Paton Wenx-Barrett, Chester Steven Rzonca, William Dennis Halloran,

 Thought for the day